joecliffayibabrakemi-debug/HR-Workforce-Attrition-Analysis-Geoflex-Workforce-Solutions/README.md

 An HR analytics case study examining workforce structure, employee attrition, recruitment effectiveness, and data quality across Nigeria and Kenya.

-> **Portfolio project:** A self directed case study using a provided HR dataset to simulate a junior Data Analyst assignment.
+> A self directed case study using a provided HR dataset to simulate a junior Data Analyst assignment.

 ## Business Problem